dr-scooby/TWebDemo/README.md

 Eclipse was used as the IDE to code.
 The database used is the free open source MySQL.
 And, Tomcat version 9 used as the web server for the Java app.

+The app allows for a user to login to make any changes, like adding a laptop, modifying, deleting.
+The app also keeps track of laptops shipped out to the IT center in America for repairs or for legal purposes or simply by request from the IT operations.